epam/edp-install/docs/user-guide/add-cd-pipeline.md

   ![edit-cd](../assets/user-guide/edit-cd-pipeline.png "edit-cd")

-  * apply the necessary changes and click the Proceed button to confirm the editions:
+  * apply the necessary changes (the list of applications for deploy, image streams, and promotion in the pipeline) and click the Proceed button to confirm the editions:

    ![edit-page](../assets/user-guide/edit-cd-pipeline-page.png)